airou-lab/docs/src/lionn/setup/overview.md

 # Setup Guide
-This document details the steps to implement the setup for the LIONN platform.
+This document details the steps to implement the setup for the LIONN platform once the hardware is finished and the software is installed.

 ## Setup VOXL